Big wave surfing exists on its own plane of extremes—where the raw power of the ocean meets the daring spirit of a select group of surfers.

 But why is it called Jaws?

-Known as a proving ground for big wave surfers, Mavericks’ waves can reach heights of up to 60 feet.
-If that doesn’t scare you enough, the area is also notorious for its presence of great white sharks.
-Jeff Clark (a Half Moon Bay local) is known as one of the first people to ever tackle Mavericks head on.
+Known as a proving ground for big wave surfers, Mavericks' waves can reach heights of up to 60 feet and are often described as waves of consequence.
+If that doesn't trigger some fear, the break is also notorious for its presence of great white sharks and other dangerous conditions that can turn a single ride into a life-or-death situation.
+Jeff Clark (a Half Moon Bay local) is known as one of the first people to ever tackle Mavericks head on, and the spot has claimed surfers over the years.

 15 years later, other big wave surfers Dave Schmidt and Tom Powers would be the next to surf the behemoth wave.
-It gradually rose to popularity in the 90s when photos of Mavericks were published in Surfer magazine.
+It gradually rose to popularity in the 90s when photos of Mavericks were published in Surfer magazine, and for many, the takeoff is the defining moment.

 4. Cortes Bank: The Hidden Behemoth

-Now we head down towards Southern California’s phantom wave: Cortes Bank.
-Situated about 100 miles out to sea, just getting to the Cortes Bank is a challenge in of itself.
+Now we head down towards Southern California's phantom wave: Cortes Bank.
+Situated about 100 miles out to sea, just getting to the Cortes Bank is a challenge in of itself, usually requiring a long boat trip or even a helicopter.

-Approximately 10,000, during the last Ice Age, the Cortes Bank was a small island that would be submerged depending on the sea levels.
-Today, it has the appearance of a mountaintop—creating a hazard zone of treacherous currents and rogue waves.
+Approximately 10,000 years ago, during the last Ice Age, the Cortes Bank was a small island that would be submerged depending on the sea levels.
+Today, it has the appearance of a mountaintop rising close to the ocean's surface, creating a hazardous zone of treacherous currents and rogue waves.
 Its shallowest peak is called the Bishop Rock and occasionally becomes visible during low tides.

-It’s considered one of the more rare and remote big waves and is only a viable surf spot for a few days a year when the elements and right conditions come together.
-Big wave surfers Mike Parsons, Brad Gerlach, Ken Collins and Peter Mel would make history in Project Neptune and gain national media coverage.
-Discover more unique wave’s in our post about the 7 Weirdest Waves to Surf.
+It's considered one of the more famous, dangerous, rare, and remote big waves, and is only a viable surf spot for a few days a year when the elements and right conditions come together.
+Big wave surfers Mike Parsons, Brad Gerlach, Ken Collins and Peter Mel would make history in Project Neptune and gain national media coverage, putting the scale of the place into perspective.
+Discover more unique wave's in our post about the 7 Weirdest Waves to Surf

 5. Teahupo'o: Tahiti's Liquid Mountain